 Next Steps: A Montana Public Health Institute

 Across the U.S., more than 30 states have public health institutes that bring innovation, practical expertise, and an entrepreneurial spirit to the tasks of strengthening public health infrastructure and improving population health.
-A Montana-based, nonprofit public health institute would collaborate with other agencies to advance public health practice and make systematic improvements in population health.
+A Montana-based, nonprofit public health institute would collaborate with other agencies to advance public health practice and improve population health systematically.
 The study identified needs that a Montana public health institute could fill, including:

 - Helping to bring and manage more funding for county and tribal health departments and their communities through help with grant writing and grant administration